 Babolat Pure Aero 2023 vs Pure Aero 2019

-Babolat has just announced that new 2023 versions of the Pure Aero range of tennis rackets will be released on the 25th of August 2022.
+New 2023 versions of Babolat’s Pure Aero range of tennis rackets were released on the 25th of August 2022.

-This will include an update to the popular 2019 and Rafa (2021) Pure Aero tennis rackets.
+This included an update to the popular 2019 and Rafa (2021) Pure Aero tennis rackets.

 Although you would think that the new models would have 2022 in their names as that is the year when they were released, it seems the consensus amongst online tennis shops is that they will be called the Pure Aero 2023.

-This article will look at the racket specs of the new 2023 versions to see how it compares to the 2019 and Rafa.
+This article will look at the racket specs of the new 2023 versions to see how they compare to the old 2019 and Rafa versions.

 Babolat Pure Aero 2023 vs Pure Aero 2019 and Pure Aero Rafa